Nonlinearsound/cst/README.md

  for instance {0} for the first column.
 Use as many columns you have in the data file.
 (block-end)
 ```
-"block-end" is importand to tell the templating parser that the block ends here.
+"block-end" is important to tell the templating parser that the block ends here.
 The template engine will then read in the specified data file and loop over its lines/rows.
 For every row it will loop over as many template lines are being defined in the template block and replace the placeholders with the content of the respective column of each line/row in the data file.

 If we have a data.csv file with the content